nanomq/dds2mqtt/README.md

 + NanoSDK version >= 0.7.5

-Note. libfastrtps/libddsc and libnng should be installed.
+Note. libddsc and libnng should be installed.

 ## NOTE